A Generic Approach for Reproducible Model Distillation: Methodology

 Specifically, for regression task, given the data $\{(X_i,Y_i)\}_{i=1}^{n}$, CART splits the whole feature space into $Q$ units $R_1, R_2, \cdots, R_Q$ and defines an output value $c_q$ at each unit $R_q$, which can be estimated by taking the average of $Y_i$ with its corresponded $X_i \in R_q$.
 Then the prediction model can be formalized as

-\commt{This model is trained by greedily selecting splits which most reduce the current loss, usually given by squared error for regressions and gini index or entropy for classification.
-Figure \ref{fig_tree_code} shows an example of DT}.
+\jeff{where $I$ is an indicator function to denote whether $x$ falls into the unit $R_q$.} \commt{This model is trained by greedily selecting splits which most reduce the current loss, usually given by squared error for regressions and Gini index \jeff{\citep{breiman1984classification}} or entropy for classification.
+An example is displayed in Figure \ref{fig_tree_code}}. \giles{Here we note that We note that \citep{zhou2018approximation} proposed stabilizing trees by directly ensuring that the selection of how each node is split is stable. }

 \commt{For the purpose of} model distillation, we constrain the maximum depth of the tree structure \commt{at $C$}.
 In order to collect candidate DT models, we use Monte Carlo simulations by generating a set of synthetic datasets $\mathcal{D}_1,\cdots,\mathcal{D}_N$ and training a DT model separately on each of them.
 This produces a group of candidate student models $S_1, \cdots, S_N$.
-In addition, we divide them into equivalence classes according to different tree structures; \commt{$S_i$ and $S_j$ fall into the same equivalence class if they use the same feature at each split.
-Alternatively, in \cite{zhou2018approximation}, a greedy structure of DT is used for producing stable model distillation.}
+In addition, we divide them into equivalence classes according to different tree structures; \commt{$S_i$ and $S_j$ fall into the same equivalence class if they use the same feature at each split. }